NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     Use approximate camera models for speed.
 Only with ISIS .cub cameras.

---use-rpc-approximation
-    Use RPC approximations for the camera models instead of approximate tabulated camera models (invoke with ``--use-approx-camera-models``).
-    This is broken and should not be used.

---rpc-penalty-weight <float (default: 0.1)>
-    The RPC penalty weight to use to keep the higher-order RPC coefficients small, if the RPC model approximation is used.
-    Higher penalty weight results in smaller such coefficients.

 --coarse-levels <integer (default: 0)>
     Solve the problem on a grid coarser than the original by a factor of 2 to this power, then refine the solution on finer